SChoi005/CS-Knowledge/Object-OrientedProgramming.md

 ## Polymorphism
 > Polymorphism means that a variable of a supertype can refer to a subtype object.<br/>
-> An object of a subtype can be used wherever its supertpe value is required.
+> An object of a subtype can be used wherever its supertype value is required.

 ![image](https://user-images.githubusercontent.com/64727012/168409589-a7f0b1da-2bce-42ad-bd86-8b1b02cabe79.png)

 ## Dynamic Binding